All work

 The fastest way to fake a design system is to build a dozen components and call it done.
 The system looks finished; nothing underneath actually changed.

-I argued for starting with the layer underneath: tokens for color, typography, spacing, radii, and elevation.
-Tokens are unglamorous — you ship them and no screen changes.
-But once they're in place, every component you build after is consistent by construction, and you can theme the whole system by editing a single file.
+Tokens are unglamorous — you ship them and no screen visibly changes.
+But once they're in place, every component built after is consistent by construction, and the whole system themes from a single file.

 02